10 Best Herbal Teas For Fever

 urtica dioica tea

-However, it is important to consult with a healthcare professional before using stinging nettle tea, especially for individuals with certain health conditions or those taking medications.
+However, it is important to consult a healthcare professional before using rosemary tea, especially for those with existing medical conditions or who are pregnant.